giosilvi/GPT-Prompter/README.md

 4- You are set to go!
 Now just select text from a website and select from the right-click menu the GPT-Prompter command to send the custom prompt with the selected text.

-5- The default prompt available is "Tell me more about <selected text>" but you can create anything you want with just the constrain that it has to contain a field for the selected text.
+5- The default prompt is "Tell me more about <selected text>", but you can create anything you want with just the constrain that it has to contain a field for the selected text to be parsed in it.